tjmahr/dissertation/docs/23-mispronunciations-notebook.md

 101 children.

 The model confirmed that children were much more successful on the nonword trials.
-For a child with an average misproncunciation peak (.72), the predicted proportion correct on the mispronunciation retention trials was
+For a child with an average mispronunciation peak (.72), the predicted proportion correct on the mispronunciation retention trials was
 .64 [.49, .76].
-For a child with an average peak on the nonword trials (.90), the predicted proportion correct on the mispronunciation retention trials was .82 [90% UI: .70, .89].
-A 1-SD (.19) increase in the mispronunciation peak predicted a change in proportion correct of &minus;.05 [&minus;.10, &minus;.01].
+A 1-SD (.19) increase
+in the mispronunciation peak predicted a change in proportion correct of &minus;.05 [&minus;.10, &minus;.01].
 Children who looked more to the familiar object on these mispronunciation trials were less successful during the retention trials.
+For a child with an average peak on the nonword trials (.90), the predicted proportion correct on the nonword retention trials was
-A 1-SD increase (.10 to 1.00) in nonword peaks predicted a change in proportion correct of &minus;.01 [&minus;.05, .02].
+.82 [90% UI: .70, .89].
+A 1-SD increase (.10 to 1.00)
+in nonword peaks predicted a change in proportion correct of &minus;.01 [&minus;.05, .02].
 The uncertainty interval here includes positive and negative values.
-It is uncertain where the effect is positive or negative, so I conclude that there was not a reliable effect in the nonword case.
+It is uncertain whether the effect is positive or negative, so I conclude that there was not a reliable effect in the nonword case.

 Figure \@ref(fig:mp-norm-trials-by-peak) visualizes the model results.
-First, the difference in height between the two curves reflects the general advantage in the nonword condition.
+The difference in height between the two curves reflects the general advantage in the nonword condition.
 The negative slope for the mispronunciation line captures the effect of growth curve peaks.
 A change in misprounciation growth curve peak from .5 to 1 roughly